Services we offer to new student drivers:

 - Driving Certification

 We are able to take our students from start to finish with our driving program.
-This includes Motor Vehicle Department approved permit and driving certifications!
+This includes Motor Vehicle Department approved driving certifications!

 Call (602) 840-2323 for more information and to schedule an appointment!

 Our evaluation lasts about three hours and consists of a clinical evaluation including vision, visual perception, physical abilities, and cognitive testing.
 A behind the wheel driving evaluation is then performed, including a trial with adaptive equipment that you might need.
 There is also discussion at this time about best types of vehicles to be purchased.
 Please do not purchase a vehicle prior to being evaluated.
 Let us know if you are getting a new wheelchair.
 If adaptive equipment is required, we will also consider what adaptive equipment will be best for you.

 How long does it take to go through the entire driving process with new drivers?

 This varies greatly depending on the person.
 Normally it takes about 3 months from start to finish (including evaluation, receiving permit, completing training and receiving driver’s license).